 The DTB\TAG register is a write-only register which writes the DTB tag and the contents of the DTB\PTE register to the DTB.
 To insure the integrity of the DTBs, the DTB's PTE array is updated simultaneously from the internal DTB\PTE register when the DTB\TAG register is written.
 The entry to be written is chosen at the time of the DTB\TAG write operation by a not-last-used algorithm implemented in hardware.
 A write to the DTB\TAG register increments the TB entry pointer of the DTB which allows writing the entire set of DTB PTE and TAG entries.
-The TB entry pointer is initialized to entry zero on both chip reset and timeout reset.
+The TB entry pointer is initialized to entry zero and the TB valid bits are cleared on chip reset but not on timeout reset.